 Develop code using your IDE of choice

-Depending on whether you use Git or TFVC as a repo, you can develop your code in Android Studio, Eclipse, IntelliJ, Visual Studio, Visual Studio Code, or Xcode.
+You can develop your code in Android Studio, Eclipse, IntelliJ, Visual Studio, Visual Studio Code, or Xcode.

 Git is a distributed version control system.
 Each developer has a copy of the source repository on their dev machine.
 Developers can commit each set of changes on their dev machine and perform version control operations such as history and compare without a network connection.
 Branches are lightweight.

 TFVC is a centralized version control system that lets you apply granular permissions and restrict access down to a file level.
 Typically, team members have only one version of each file on their dev machines.
 Historical data is maintained only on the server.
 Branches are path-based and created on the server.